Why Does My Toddler Wake Up Crying From Naps?

 Provide Comfort Objects

-Many toddlers have certain comfort items that they have learned to associate with security and do not cause any separation anxiety.
-Examples include their comfort blanket or favourite teddy bear.
+Many toddlers have certain comfort items that they have learned to associate with security and do not cause any separation anxiety to avoid your baby waking up crying from nap time.
+Examples include their comfort blanket or favorite teddy bear.
 Giving them these comfort objects may reduce stress and provide a sense of security upon waking.

 Softening Your Reaction